maazrm/andacademy-page-clone/README.md

 # andacademy-page-design

-Created a clone of andacademy pages using plain css and html
+Created a responsive clone of andacademy pages using plain css and html